Global prospects dim for China's tech champions as great powers clash

 A huge domestic market is by far the biggest profit centre for China's tech firms, and some countries remain keen to accept Chinese investment.

-"Global markets are big and Southeast Asia and Europe should still be open to Chinese companies," said one Beijing-based, internet-focussed hedge fund investor.
+"Global markets are big and Southeast Asia and Europe should still be open to Chinese companies," said one Beijing-based, Internet-focused hedge fund investor.

 But some startups in Southeast Asia that were previously open to taking Chinese money are becoming more reluctant, said David Chang, managing director of Hong Kong-based MindWorks Capital.

-"For example, if I take ByteDance on my (equity) capitalization table and then ByteDance gets blocked and blacklisted in the U.S., my dream of listing on the Nasdaq is limited," he said, referring to the U.S. stock exchange popular with tech firms.
+"For example, if I take ByteDance on my (equity) capitalisation table and then ByteDance gets blocked and blacklisted in the US, my dream of listing on the Nasdaq is limited," he said, referring to the US stock exchange popular with tech firms.

 Efforts by Chinese companies to change the minds of the foreign regulators have had little effect in the absence of policy changes by Beijing.